SVT Play: History

 At launch, the streams were available in Windows Media and RealVideo.
 Since 2007, SVT Play started using Flash Video for shorter clips.
 In September 2007, SVT launched a trial to provide streamed content in standard television resolution using Move Media Player.

 In the summer of 2008, the German series KDD became the first foreign acquisition available on SVT Play.

 During the 2008 Olympics, SVT made all Olympic broadcasts available on the web in three Play channels, on simulcasting with SVT1, one simulcasting with SVT24 and a special web channel called Peking+.

 In August 2008, SVT Play became available on an IPTV platform for the first time, as the service launched on Telia Digital-tv with newscasts and Olympic broadcasts available.

 On September 22, 2008, SVT launched a service called "Play Prima" which provides drama series from SVT in high resolution (with bitrates of up to 2.4 megabits per second).
 Since June 2010 SVT Play uses streaming with adaptive bitrate (between 320 and 2400 kilobits per second) and "Play Prima" was discontinued.

 In early 2009, SVT relaunched the SVT Play web application.
 A beta version of the new web player was launched on January 20, 2009.

 Availability

 The service is accessible through most web browsers, a downloadable smartphone app, and selected over-the-top television platforms such as Apple TV.
 However, most content that isn't news or current affairs is restricted only to those in Sweden.
-The live simulcasts of SVT's channels on SVT Play are only available in Sweden but SVT Play has dedicated live streams of some individual programmes that may be viewable outside Sweden.
+The live simulcasts of SVT's channels on SVT Play are only available in Sweden but SVT Play has dedicated live streams of some individual programmes that may be viewable outside Sweden as a result of international popularity.